scottferg/Fergulator/README.md

 Fergulator
 ==========

-NES emulator, written in Go
+This is an NES emulator, written in Go.
+It's fairly new, so not all games run yet and not all features are implemented.
+Details are below.

 ## To build on Linux